InternetFreedomFoundation/archive/content/post/securing-examination-data-no-childs-play-untitled.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["Privacy", "big tech", "Breaches", "cybercrime", "Data Protection", "RTI", "SaveOurPrivacy"] date = 2021-07-26T05:55:49Z description = "" draft = false slug = "securing-examination-data-no-childs-play-untitled"
+categories = ['Privacy', 'big tech', 'Breaches', 'cybercrime', 'Data Protection', 'RTI', 'SaveOurPrivacy'] date = 2021-07-26T05:55:49Z description = '' draft = false slug = 'securing-examination-data-no-childs-play-untitled'
-summary = "Concerned about the threat to children's privacy and safety caused by such data breaches, in July 2021, IFF sent thirty-two representations to the State and Union Territory Commissions for the Protection of Child Rights in India." tags = ["Privacy", "big tech", "Breaches", "cybercrime", "Data Protection", "RTI", "SaveOurPrivacy"] title = "Securing Examination Data: No Child’s Play"
+summary = "Concerned about the threat to children's privacy and safety caused by such data breaches, in July 2021, IFF sent thirty-two representations to the State and Union Territory Commissions for the Protection of Child Rights in India." tags = ['Privacy', 'big tech', 'Breaches', 'cybercrime', 'Data Protection', 'RTI', 'SaveOurPrivacy'] title = 'Securing Examination Data: No Child’s Play'

 +++